Skip to main content

 • Alternative signature value

-A Hybrid Certificate Authority (CA) is an X509 CA with two key pairs and two signing algorithms, where a combination of classic algorithms and PQC algorithms is used.
-The Alternative Signing Algorithm and the Alternative Certificate Signing Key in EJBCA are one of the PQC algorithms Dilithium or FALCON.
+A Chimera Certificate Authority (CA) is an X509 CA with two key pairs and two signing algorithms, where a combination of classic algorithms and quantum-safe algorithms is used.
+The Alternative Signing Algorithm and the Alternative Certificate Signing Key in EJBCA are one of the quantum-safe algorithms ML-DSA or FALCON.

-Note that until NIST publishes the final standards for the PQC algorithms, the parameters, configurations, and other details are to be considered changeable.
+Note that until NIST publishes the final standards for the FALCON PQC algorithm (to be standardized with the name FN-DSA), the parameters, configurations, and other details are to be considered changeable.
 Using the algorithms should until then be for testing purposes only.

-The self-signed certificate of a hybrid CA will have two signatures, as will any certificate issued by that CA. A hybrid CA is a regular X509 CA, with the following exceptions:
+The self-signed certificate of a Chimera CA will have two signatures, as will any certificate issued by that CA. A Chimera CA is a regular X509 CA, with the following exceptions:

-• It is not possible to create a "normal" Sub CA (that is, a Sub CA with only one classic public key and one classic signing algorithm) under a hybrid Root CA.
+• It is not possible to create a non-Chimera Sub CA (that is, a Sub CA with only one classic public key and one classic signing algorithm) under a Chimera Root CA.

-• It is not possible to create a hybrid Sub CA under a normal Root CA.
+• It is not possible to create a Chimera Sub CA under a non-Chimera Root CA.

-The following certificate extensions and OIDs are used for hybrid certificates:
+The following certificate extensions and OIDs are used for Chimera certificates:

 Extension